AlexKryzh/react-voice-changer/README.md

 Every components has stylesheet, but without using react native css modules.
 We dont use it because the current approach makes code difficult to read.

+## TODO.
+- Create VoicesList componete to not repeat the code in Voices Component.\

 ## Install Dependencies
 ### `yarn`